Ashwagandha for Sleep: The Stress-Sleep Loop Explained by 5 RCTs

 What This Means in Practice

 When it works best for sleep: Stress-related sleep disruption.
 Racing thoughts at bedtime.
 Waking at 2–4am and struggling to return to sleep.
 Feeling wired but tired.
 Light sleepers whose sleep is disrupted by minor stressors.
-These patterns are consistent with HPA axis dysregulation and cortisol load — the precise mechanism ashwagandha addresses.
+These patterns have been traditionally associated with stress response, which ashwagandha has been used to support.

 Who is unlikely to benefit: Those with primary sleep disorders unrelated to stress (obstructive sleep apnoea, restless legs syndrome, periodic limb movement disorder).
-People who fall asleep fine but feel unrefreshed — this pattern typically reflects sleep architecture issues rather than sleep onset/cortisol problems.
-Ashwagandha is not targeting sleep stages directly.
+People who fall asleep fine but feel unrefreshed — this pattern may reflect different sleep issues.
+Ashwagandha has been traditionally used to support relaxation rather than targeting specific sleep stages.

 What to combine it with: Evening dose (with food), consistent sleep and wake times, dark room, cool temperature.
-Ashwagandha reduces the cortisol baseline; consistent sleep hygiene prevents cortisol from spiking in the hours before bed.
+Ashwagandha has been traditionally used to support the body's natural stress response, while consistent sleep hygiene helps maintain healthy sleep patterns.
 Neither replaces the other.
 Magnesium glycinate can complement the effect, as it also supports GABA activity and muscle relaxation.

 When NOT to use it as a sleep tool alone: If sleep disruption has been present for more than three months and is causing significant functional impairment, a healthcare professional assessment is warranted before relying on supplementation.
 Chronic insomnia has a strong psychological component that may require CBT-I (cognitive behavioural therapy for insomnia) alongside any adaptogen protocol.